 When materials arrived into the factory first step was to check if the supplier provided correct information about material origin and its specification.
 For cement we checked the right type of Portland cement was used.
 In this case our mix included both white and grey cement of specific type and ratio.

-Sieve test for silica sand in GFRC mix
+Sieve test for silica sand in GFRC concrete mix

-Next we also carried out the check on silica sand and other aggregates.
+Next we also carried out the check on some of the GFRC mix ingredients: silica sand and other aggregates.
 Not only we checked the incoming materials in terms of documents, but also did the sieve tests to check if the sand was the correct size.
 For this purpose we used specialist sieves with various mesh sizes on them.

 We used clean and empty sieves that we weighted on scale and we recorded their weight in notes.